Overview of Strengthening Community Outcomes through Positive Engagement (SCOPE)

 CCIH’s Role in SCOPE

-CCIH has been partnering with World Relief in the first three years of the SCOPE project to identify local organizations in Kenya, Malawi, and South Sudan to complement World Relief’s efforts in SCOPE geographic areas.
+CCIH partnered with World Relief in the first three years of the SCOPE project to identify local organizations in Kenya, Malawi, and South Sudan to complement World Relief’s efforts in SCOPE geographic areas.

-In addition to monitoring subrecipients’ grant activities, CCIH has supported CHAK’s, CHAM’s, and OPEN’s organizational capacity development.
+In addition to monitoring subrecipients’ grant activities, CCIH supported CHAK’s, CHAM’s, and OPEN’s organizational capacity development.
 CCIH hosted trainings for subrecipients on advocacy and communications.
-CCIH has also developed an organization capacity assessment (OCA) tool and led subrecipients in self-assessing their organizations’ strengths and opportunities for growth.
+CCIH also developed an organization capacity assessment (OCA) tool and led subrecipients in self-assessing their organizations’ strengths and opportunities for growth.
 Through the completion of these self-assessments, the subrecipients created action plans to guide them in selecting priority areas to target for capacity growth.
-The SCOPE project is supporting some of the priority items from CHAK’s, CHAM’s, and OPEN’s OCA action plans.